ipfs/ipfs-docs/docs/install/command-line.md

 Installing IPFS through the command-line is handy if you plan on building applications and services on top of an IPFS node.
 This method is also useful if you're setting up a node without a user interface, usually the case with remote servers or virtual machines.
 Using IPFS through the command-line allows you to do everything that IPFS Desktop can do, but at a more granular level since you can specify which commands want to run.

 There are several different ways to install IPFS using the command-line.
 The easiest method is by using a [package manager](#package-managers).
-If you don't have one installed, or would like a more up-to-date version of IPFS then you can use [dist.ipfs.io](#official-distributions) to grab the latest package and install it.
+If you don't have one installed, or would like a more up-to-date version of IPFS, you can use [dist.ipfs.io](#official-distributions) to grab the latest package and install it.
 Lastly, if your the kind of person that likes to bake a cake themselves rather than buying a premade one, there are manual [complilation instructions](#compile-manually) available.

 ## Package managers

 Most operating systems have a package manager, although they may not come pre-installed.
 Both Windows and macOS have open-source package managers that must be installed by the user.
 Ubuntu comes with the Snap package manager pre-installed.
-Package managers download, install, and keep everything up-to-date.
+Package managers download packages, install applications, and keep everything up-to-date.
 They're the easiest way to install IPFS from the command-line.

 | Operating system | Package manager                                    | Install command      |
 | ---------------- | -------------------------------------------------- | -------------------- |